- About Prayer

 Sin is when we deliberately disobey God.
 God is love and God wants us to love him, love others, and love ourselves.
 God wants us to be virtuous.

 These seven sins are called deadly because they can lead to the destruction of our soul.
-In the 4th century a list of deadly sins was compiled.
-Pope Gregory the Great refined the list to these seven deadly sins in the 6th century.
+In the fourth century a list of deadly sins was compiled.
+Pope Gregory the Great refined the list to these seven deadly sins in the sixth century.

 Video: Mortal vs Venial Sin with Fr.
 Mike